 -- Harry Potter (OP2)

-Harry is expelled from Hogwarts, Uncle Vernon swears, Aunt Petunia reveals knowledge of the wizarding world, Dumbledore intercedes and Harry is no longer expelled but is suspended pending a Ministry of Magic disciplinary hearing.
+Harry is expelled from Hogwarts.
+Uncle Vernon swears and Aunt Petunia reveals knowledge of the wizarding world.
+Dumbledore intercedes and Harry is no longer expelled but is suspended pending a Ministry of Magic disciplinary hearing.

 Calendar and Dates

 The action of this chapter takes place later during the same night as that of the previous chapter.